IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Advanced/manual.md

 ### Bypassing the LED Resistors

-The Block Signal Basic includes resistors to protect your signals against excessive current that will destroy them.
+The Block Signal Advanced includes resistors to protect your signals against excessive current that will destroy them.
 There may be use cases where your signals already have resistors installed, or you want to change the resistor values used, and you need to bypass the resistors on the board.
 There are solder jumpers provided to let you do that, but be **very sure** that you know what you're doing before using them.

 !!! warning "Don't Destroy Your Signals!"
     Be sure you really need to do this before even considering bypassing the onboard current limiting resistors for the signals.
 You must install external resistors before bypassing the onboard resistors, or the current will blow up your signal LEDs!